Eluinhost/TeamspeakAuth/docs/GRUNT.md

 Essentially it downloads PHP and front-end dependencies and then builds the front end into /web/vendor

-### Run Migrations

-If you have updated to a newer version and want to update your database, you can either start the authserver or run:

-`grunt run-migrations`

-It will update your database using your config.yml settings to the latest version.

 ### Advanded

 For other commands such as `dist` (build bower_components).
 Run `grunt --help`.
 It will show the full list of available tasks and their descriptions